In the fifth century B.C., a hundred years before another Greek, Alexander the Great, conquered Egypt, the geographer Herodotus journeyed to the Nile.

 It took some coaxing to get me swimming in the Nile, even with the knowledge that the crocodiles revered by ancient Egyptians (as well as the annual floods that mystified Herodotus) were eradicated when the Aswan High Dam was built, in the 60s.
 Our tugboat pulled us a bit upriver so we could ride the brisk current back to the Agatha.
 The silty water felt as fresh and velvety as an Adirondack lake.
 Each day, wrung out by temperatures that reached 109 degrees, these salutary dips slapped the energy back into me.

 Some evenings, after anchoring on a small island or somewhere along the banks, we ambled through a village, chatting with children riding on donkeys.
 Enrique and I popped in to see his friend, the principal of a local school, who offered me a pull on his shisha pipe (I declined) and sent us away with bitter oranges to be used in the chef’s sweet marmalade.
-Mornings, I drank coffee on the deck, waiting for Jupiter in the sky and the crescent moon to cede to daylight.
+Mornings, I drank coffee on the deck, waiting for the planet Jupiter and the crescent moon to cede to daylight.